 Raw button in the button list on the right and copy the url path when the page loads (url should start like

-If the file is hosted on a website, Neo4j Sandbox can access it there with a url.
-For example, in the Neo4j Cypher Manual, the
+If the file is hosted on a website, Neo4j can access it there with a public URL.

 LOAD CSV page uses a csv file on neo4j.com.

-You can access files uploaded to Google Sheets, as long as the permissions are set correctly.
-Once the file is uploaded to Google Drive, you can follow the screenshots below to walk through the rest of the process.
+You can access files uploaded to Google Sheets, if they are published to the web.
+Once the file is imported into a tab of a Google Sheet, you can follow the screenshots below to walk through the rest of the process.